Igedaniel1/CO2_Emissions_and_Vehicle_Efficiency_Analysis/README.md

 ## 🤖 Machine Learning: CO₂ Emission Classification

-To automate eco-friendliness labeling, a **Classifier** was built, using a pie chart to visually display eco friendly and highu emission vehicl classes.
+To automate eco-friendliness labeling, a **Classifier** was built, using a pie chart to visually display eco friendly and high emission vehicle classes.

 ### 🏷️ Labeling Criteria
 - **Eco-Friendly**: CO₂ emissions < 150 g/km